dirty-harry/Redstone-Wallet/README.md

-# Stratis Core
+# Redstone Core

 __Warning: we're currently in beta, so use at your own risk.__
 This is the repository of the Redstone Wallet, a full node staking wallet using Electron and Angular at the front-end and .NET Core with C# in the back-end.

-# Building and running the Stratis Core daemon
+# Building and running the Redstone daemon

 The Redstone  daemon is the backend REST service, hosting a Redstone node upon which FullNode UI depends.
 The Redstone daemon is hosted in another repository.
-All information on building and running the daemon can be found [here](https://github.com/stratisproject/StratisBitcoinFullNode/blob/master/Documentation/getting-started.md).
+All information on building and running the daemon can be found [here](https://github.com/spartacrypt/Redstone/blob/master/Documentation/getting-started.md).

 # Building and running the Redstone user interface